MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 Use the **Generate activation credentials to initiate use** link to generate activation credentials.
 Once generated, save for later use.

 ### Step 3: Install the Azure AD Multi-Factor Authentication Server
-Once you have downloaded the server, [install](/azure/active-directory/authentication/howto-mfaserver-deploy#install-and-configure-the-mfa-server) it.
+Once you've downloaded the server, [install](/azure/active-directory/authentication/howto-mfaserver-deploy#install-and-configure-the-mfa-server) it.
 Your activation credentials will be required.

 ### Step 4: Create your IIS Web Application that will host the SDK
 1. Open IIS Manager